 Thank you for contacting EQCA.
 Your questions and comments are important to us and we will try to respond as quickly as possible.

 Please indicate the nature of your question or comment below so we can best help you.

 Visit GuideStar for more information on our organization.

-Our statewide sponsors have generously pledged their support for a world that is healthy, just and fully equal for all LGBTQ people.
+Our Leadership and Statewide sponsors have generously pledged their support for a world that is healthy, just and fully equal for all LGBTQ+ people.